 Lord, you know the sincerity of my desire to spend this time with you.
 As I begin this meditation, I believe that you are here with me, that you never abandon me.
 Because I love you, my one wish is to please and console you in your solitude in the tabernacle.
 I hope in the boundless mercy that motivated your incarnation.
 May we one day meet again in your heavenly kingdom.Petition:

-Give me the grace to renew my Advent preparation.
+Give me the grace to renew my Advent preparation.1.
+The Concrete History:

 I will offer up three simple invocations spread throughout today, telling Jesus I love him and wish to prepare my heart to welcome him this Christmas.